-- The finger protection must not incorporate any device to hold, draw and release the string; - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is not permitted. - When shooting one finger must touch the nock of the arrow. - 11.10.3.3 For the Compound Division, the following equipment is described.
-All types of additional devices, unless they are electric or electronic, are permitted. - 11.10.3.3.1 A Compound Bow, which may be of a shoot-through type, is one where the draw is mechanically varied by a system of pulleys and/or cams.
-The bow is braced for use by bowstring(s) attached directly between the two string nocks of the bow limbs, or attached to the bow cables, as may be applicable to the particular design.
+- The finger protection must not incorporate any device to hold, draw and release the string; - An anchor plate or similar device attached to the finger protection (tab) for the purpose of anchoring is not permitted; - The bow must be shot using the "Mediterranean" loose (three finger loose, with one finger above and two fingers below the arrow) with one fixed anchor point.
+No string walking or face walking permitted. - 11.10.3.2.9 Bracers (armguards),dress shield, bow sling, belt-, back- or ground- quiver and tassel as well as limbsavers are permitted.
+Arrow quivers may not be attached to the bow. - 11.10.3.3 For the Compound Division, the following equipment is described.
+All types of additional devices, unless they are electric or electronic, are permitted.

-11.10.3.3.1.1 The peak draw weight must not exceed 60 lbs.

-^{11.10.3.2.2.2} Either no arrow rest is used or only a simple glued arrow rest without pressure-button or cushion-plunger and without overdraw can be used.

-^{11.10.3.2.6.1} An arrow consists of a shaft with head (point) nock, fletching and, if_desired,cresting_The maximum diameter of arrow shafts will not exceed 9.3mm; the points (heads) for these arrows may have a maximum diameter of 9.4mm.All arrows of every athlete must be marked with the athlete's name or initials on the shaft.
-All arrows used at any end will carry the same pattern and colour(s) of fletching, nocks and cresting, if any.

-- 11.10.3.3.1.2 Limb bolts: Once an athlete begins a course, limb bolts may not be adjusted unless the equipment has been checked afterwards by a judge. - 11.10.3.3.1.3 Cable guards are permitted. - 11.10.3.3.1.4 A brace or split cables are permitted, provided they do not consistently touch the athlete's hand, wrist and/or bow arm.

-11.10.3.3.2 A bowstring of any number of strands,

-11.10.3.3.2.1 which may be of different colours and of the material chosen for the purpose.
+- 11.10.3.3.1 A Compound Bow, which may be of a shoot-through type, is one where the draw is mechanically varied by a system of pulleys or cams.
+The bow is braced for use by bowstring(s) attached directly to the cams, the string nocks of the bow limbs, cables or by other means as may be applicable to the design. - 11.10.3.3.1.1 The peak draw weight must not exceed 60 lbs. - 11.10.3.3.1.2 Limb bolts: Once an athlete begins a course, limb bolts may not be adjusted unless the equipment has been checked afterwards by a judge. - 11.10.3.3.1.3 Cable guards are permitted. - 11.10.3.3.1.4 A brace or split cables are permitted, provided they do not consistently touch the athlete's hand, wrist or bow arm. - 11.10.3.3.2 A bowstring of any number of strands, - 11.10.3.3.2.1 which may be of different colours and of the material chosen for the purpose.
 It may have a centre serving to accommodate the drawing fingers or release aid.
 Nocking points may be fitted to which may be added serving(s) to fit the arrow nock as necessary.
-To locate these points one or two nock locators may be fitted.
 In addition attachments are permitted on the string such as a lip or nose mark, a peep-hole, a peep-hole 'hold-in-line' device, loop bowstring, etc.